Well done Team Langland for winning the NPAT Reading Challenge 2022

 We completed the most challenges out of all of the NPAT schools!

 Talk for Writing enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
-Through fun activities that help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing, our children are helped to write in the same style.
-The approach is taught in 3 stages.
+Through the sequence they rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing.
+This supports our children to then apply the toolkits independently.

 Handwriting is a physical activity that involves movement and recognition skills that need to be learnt and become part of the automatic cognitive skill set of our pupils.
 To achieve this, we have chosen the Kinetic Letters handwriting programme.
 The programme has four threads.

 - Holding the pencil (for speed, comfort and legibility)

 - Learning the letters

 SPaG is taught throughout the Talk for Writing process.
 These skills are discretely taught but in the context of the unit.
 The ‘Teaching Guide for Progression in Writing’, alongside the National Curriculum objectives on Target Tracker, is used to plan the teaching of grammar and punctuation.